Background pattern

 Daily dose

-3 mg per kg of body weight once a day (6 mg per kg on the first day may be given)
+3 mg per kg of body weight once daily (on the first day, 6 mg per kg of body weight may be given).

-6 mg to 12 mg per kg of body weight once a day
+6 mg to 12 mg per kg of body weight once daily.

-6 mg per kg of body weight once a day
+6 mg per kg of body weight once daily.

-3 mg to 12 mg per kg of body weight once a day
+3 mg to 12 mg per kg of body weight once daily.

-• The same dose as described in the table, but administered once every 2 days.
-The maximum dose is 12 mg per kg every 48 hours.
+• The same dose as described in the table, but administered every 2 days.
+The maximum dose is 12 mg per kg of body weight every 48 hours.

-• The same dose as described in the table, but administered once every 3 days.
-The maximum dose is 12 mg per kg every 72 hours.
+• The same dose as described in the table, but administered every 3 days.
+The maximum dose is 12 mg per kg of body weight every 72 hours.

 The usual adult dose, unless you have kidney problems.